Dead End Beach, Saint James

 As is customary, I give directions from my hometown of Kingston but by no means am I suggesting you travel as far as from Kingston just to visit this beach!
 You’d be better off combining it with a visit to other Montego Bay spots.
 Anyway, from Mandela Highway in Saint Catherine, take the Edward Seaga Highway linking the north and south coasts of Jamaica.
 From St. Ann where this highway ends, the road is virtually a straight one all the way out to Sunset Boulevard in Montego Bay.
 Take the second exit at the Sangster’s International Airport roundabout, then at the T-junction where the road ends, turn right to end up on Kent Avenue.
 You’ll pass a few popular hotels such as Toby Resort and Sea Garden, the UWI Western Jamaica Campus student accommodations then voila!
 You’re here.

-It’s a free beach so don’t come expecting amenities like restrooms or a shower, however if you ask nicely across the road at the Dead End Grill and Bar (formerly Mystery Grill), I’ve seen them allow non-customers entry into their restrooms.
-Curbside parking is allowed on both sides of the road and where there’s people, there’ll be vendors so you can purchase anything you need from either them or the grill such as coconuts, chips, Jamaican style lunches, beers, juices and even cocktails.
+It’s a free beach so don’t come expecting amenities like restrooms or a shower.
+However, if you ask nicely across the road at the Dead End Beach Grill and Bar (formerly Mystery Grill), I’ve seen them allow non-customers entry into their restrooms.
+Curbside parking is allowed on both sides of the road.
+Where there’s people, there’ll be vendors therefore you can purchase refreshments such as coconuts, chips, Jamaican style lunches, beers, juices and even cocktails.

 There isn’t much sand but there’s just enough to spread out a towel and sunbathe if that’s your fancy.
 The water is gentle and shallow for quite a bit out, and oh so clear, warm and inviting!
 The sand is coarse in a few places so water shoes would come in handy.
 Of course, no one’s employed to clean the seaweed so you’ll be swimming with it but this wasn’t ever a problem for me– nothing harmful about mingling with a bit of aquatic sea plant!

 What’s unique about this beach though is the perfect vantage point it provides for watching planes coming in to land.
-The Sangster’s airstrip is just behind it so you’ll see the planes coming in up close and be able to read the names of the international carriers– quite a treat.
-I was staying at the student accommodation across the road so I got to see the sunset day after day for a few weeks, whether on the beach itself or from my balcony.
-And gosh, what a view right!
+The Montego Bay Airport is just behind it so you’ll see the planes coming in up close and be able to read the names of the international carriers– quite a treat.
+I was staying at the student accommodation across the road so I got to see the sunset day after day for several weeks, whether on the beach itself or from my balcony.
+Dead End Beach has the dreamiest most romantic sunsets in Montego Bay!

 With such beautiful sunsets, it’s no wonder that that was the most crowded time of the day to visit, and the crowd is a mixture of both locals and foreigners.
 It also gets a bit crowded on weekends and you’re bound to run into someone playing music for all the beach-goers with a boombox, perhaps from a car stereo.